Dickey–Wicker Amendment

 The Dickey–Wicker Amendment is the name of an appropriation bill rider attached to a bill passed by United States Congress in 1995, and signed by former President Bill Clinton, which prohibits the United States Department of Health and Human Services (HHS) from using appropriated funds for the creation of human embryos for research purposes or for research in which human embryos are destroyed.
 HHS funding includes the funding for the National Institutes of Health (NIH).
-It is named after Jay Dickey and Roger Wicker, a Republican Representative and Senator, respectively.
+It is named after Jay Dickey and Roger Wicker, two Republican Representatives.
 Technically, the Dickey Amendment is a rider to other legislation, which amends the original legislation.
 The rider receives its name from the name of the Congressman that originally introduced the amendment, Representative Dickey.
 The Dickey amendment language has been added to each of the Labor, HHS, and Education appropriations acts for fiscal years 1997 through 2009.
 The original rider can be found in Section 128 of P.L.
-104-99.
+104–99.